splunk/observability-workshop/docs/rum/RUM-Setup.md

     In this example the app name is **ksnq-rum-app**, this will be different in the Workshop.
 Check with your host what the app name and environment to use in the RUM session will be and make a note of it!

 The above two lines are all that is required to enable RUM on your website!

+The (blue) optional section that uses *var tracer=Provider.getTracer('appModuleLoader');* will add a custom event for every page change allow you to better track your website conversions and usage.